jonnonz1/nz-statute-book/acts/public/2022/pae-ora-healthy-futures-act-2022.md

 ### 14 Description of Ngāi Tahu area
 The Ngāi Tahu area consists of the area identified as the takiwā of Ngāi Tahu Whānui in section 5 of the Te Runanga o Ngai Tahu Act 1996.

+### 15 Description of Rēkohu/Wharekauri/Chatham Islands area
+The Rēkohu/Wharekauri/Chatham Islands area consists of the area constituted as The Chatham Islands Territory in section 5 of the Chatham Islands Council Act 1995.

 ## Schedule 5 — Provisions applying to mortality review committees